Jurrie/liquibase-envers-support/README.md

 ## By default this extension does nothing

 This extension needs to be enabled before it will actually do anything.
 The extension is enabled by defining a template changeSet.
-All changeSets *before* the template changeSet  will be ignored.
-So, effectively, this extension will start working *after* the your template changeSet.
+All `<tagDatabase>` changeSets *before* the template changeSet will be left alone.
+So, effectively, this extension will start working *after* the template changeSet.

 ## Defining the template changeSet

-A template changeSet is just like a normal changeSet, only with a specific author.
+A template changeSet is define much like a normal changeSet, only with a specific author.
 The author needs to be "liquibase-envers-support plugin".
 The rest of the template changeSet is copied and placed below a `<tagDatabase>` changeSet by the extension.
+Of course, the template changeSet is removed from its original location (because it's a template).

 ### Placeholders
 In the template, you can use placeholders.
 These are replaced by actual values by the liquibase-envers-support extension.
 The following placeholders are available: